Monday, February 28, 2011

 But this argument does not reflect the polarized nature of today’s politics and body politic.
 In today’s world, if you are on one side, and someone on the other side says that your leader is lying, there’s no chance of that being heard or believed.
 Fact-checking is only done by people who are rational, who are seeking the truth.
 Since so much of today’s debate appeals to the emotions, reasoned thought is a scarce commodity.

-Opponents will also say that falsehoods and appeals to emotion are nothing new in American politics.
-While that is certainly true, statements spread at a different pace and depth in today’s information age.
+Also, today, misinformation spreads at such a speed and depth as to make refutation practically ineffective.
 The impact of media political commentators, the internet, and You Tube videos is such that a new phrase has been coined … a charge is said to “have gone viral” because it has spread so rapidly and so broadly.
 While charges can be, and have been, refuted, there is no chance for the damage to be stemmed.

 No, much as it goes against my grain and the grain of most Americans, we have reached that point where to save our democracy, we must enact a Truth in Politics law.
 We can no longer depend on ethics or rational thought to save us from the demagogues.